cloudfoundry/community/toc/elections/2022/Readme.md

 The 2022 TOC election will be conducted using a [CFF-managed instance] (https://elections.cloudfoundry.org) of [Elekto](https://elekto.dev), a CNCF infrastructure project that implements Condorcet ranked-choice voting using the Schulze method.
-Elekto uses GitHub OAuth as its identity and authentication system, which better matches how members interact with the Cloud Foundry community on a day-to-day basis than the email identity that the [Condorcet Internet Voting Service](https://civs1.civs.us/) requires.
+Elekto relies on GitHub for user identity and authentication, which better matches how members interact with the Cloud Foundry community on a day-to-day basis than the email identity that the [Condorcet Internet Voting Service](https://civs1.civs.us/) requires.

-If Elekto fails to recognize you as eligible to vote in this election even though you believe you should be, please file a voting exception request [within the Elekto app] (https://elections.cloudfoundry.org/app/elections/2022-TOC/exception) or [via an issue on the community repository](https://github.com/cloudfoundry/community/issues/new?assignees=&labels=election&template=request-to-be-elector-for-toc-election.md&title=Request+to+be+an+elector+for+TOC+election).
+If Elekto fails to recognize you as eligible to vote in this election even though you believe you should be, please file a voting exception request [within the Elekto app] (https://elections.cloudfoundry.org/app/elections/2022---TOC/exception) or [via an issue on the community repository](https://github.com/cloudfoundry/community/issues/new?assignees=&labels=election&template=request-to-be-elector-for-toc-election.md&title=Request+to+be+an+elector+for+TOC+election).

 Once the official election period starts, you will be able to rank the candidates in your preferred